The Day the Internet Almost Died

 Spafford, E. H. (1988).
 The Morris Worm: An Analysis.
 Purdue University Technical Report.

-The Exponential Growth Flaw
+The Exponential Growth Flaw and System Exhaustion

-The Birth of Incident Response
+The Birth of Global Incident Response and CERT

 Dive Deeper

-Utah • article
+Utah • docs

 Explore ResourceThe First Internet Worm (Video)